home-assistant/developers.home-assistant/docs/add-ons/testing.md

 title: "Local add-on testing"
 ---

 The fastest and recommended way to develop add-ons is using a local Visual Studio Code devcontainer.
 We maintain a [devcontainer for this purpose](https://github.com/home-assistant/devcontainer) which is used in all our add-on repositories.
-This devcontainer setup for VS Code runs Supervisor and Home Assistant, with all of the add-ons mapped as local add-ons inside, making it simple for add-on developers on Windows, Mac and Linux desktop OS-es.
+This devcontainer setup for VS Code runs Supervisor and Home Assistant, with all the add-ons mapped as local add-ons inside, making it simple for add-on developers on Windows, Mac and Linux desktop OS-es.

 - Follow the instructions to download and install the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) VS Code extension.
 - Copy the [`devcontainer.json`](https://github.com/home-assistant/devcontainer/raw/main/addons/devcontainer.json) file to `.devcontainer/devcontainer.json` in your repository.